 Popular holiday rental amenities in Bora-Bora

-This is the climate diagram in Bora-Bora.
+This is the climate diagram for Bora Bora.
 On average, the warmest month is February.
-July is the coolest month, with average minimal temperature reaching 22°.
-The rainiest month is February while the driest month is July.
+July is the coolest month, with the average minimum temperature falling to 22°.
+The rainiest month is February, while the driest month is July.

 Opt for a Bora Bora holiday letting for the trip of a lifetime

 Bora Bora, nestled in the Pacific Ocean, forms part of French Polynesia.
 Holiday lettings here will let you see and experience the very best of the island in sumptuous luxury.
 Traverse the volcanic topography and swim the crystal-clear waters of this tropical island paradise with your very own home away from home.
 When evening comes, tuck into some fresh seafood and a cocktail and be prepared for some of the most spectacular sunsets of your life.

 Bora Bora is known as a luxury destination, and this reputation is reflected at its incredible restaurants.
 The area is dominated by Tahitian cuisine, along with a selection of French, Vietnamese, and Italian offerings.
 Local dishes make good use of the area's fresh fish and vegetables.
 The majority of the meat eaten on the island is imported from New Zealand.

 Some dishes to sample in Bora Bora are poisson cru (raw fish spiced with chili and lime juice) and chevreffes (local freshwater shrimp).
 A few of the most popular eateries in Bora Bora include Mai Kai, La Villa Mahana, and Kaina Hut.